Multi-scale Context-aware Network with Transformer for Gait Recognition: Experiments and Discussion

 In this section, we consider two new experimental settings, which are closer to real-world applications.
 (1) Because of the possible insufficiency of training data, models may be tested under unseen views in real life.
 (2) People may walk in arbitrary directions anytime and anywhere, thus one sequence may be composed of frames from different views.

 \textbf{Testing Under Unseen Views.} As shown in Figure. \ref{fig:unseen scenarios}, we consider two possible scenarios for testing the view generalization capacity of our method.
-Specially, scenario A corresponds to the case that the train dataset covers the view range in the test dataset, but does not include some certain views.
-In contrast, scenario B refers to the case that views in the train dataset and test dataset are in different ranges.
+Specially, scenario A corresponds to the case that the training dataset covers the view range in the test dataset, but does not include some certain views.
+In contrast, scenario B refers to the case that views in the training dataset and test dataset are in different ranges.
 Intuitively, scenario B is harder than scenario A.

 As reported in Table. \ref{tab:unseen_view}, the accuracy decreases under unseen views as expected.
-However, compared with the baseline, our method achieves stronger robustness against unseen scenarios, whose performances degrade 2.5\% under scenario A (but 3.5\% of the baseline) and 8.1\% under scenario B (but 9.1\% of the baseline).
-These results demonstrate the spatial-temporal modeling and view generalization capacities of the proposed modules.
+However, compared with the baseline, our method achieves stronger robustness against unseen scenarios, whose performances degrade 2.5\% under scenario A and 8.1\% under scenario B. These results demonstrate the spatial-temporal modeling and view generalization capacities of the proposed modules.

-\textbf{Frames from Different Views.} As shown in Table. \ref{tab:multi_view}, we conduct 5 more experiments that combine frames from different views into one sequence.
+\textbf{Sequences include different views} As shown in Table. \ref{tab:multi_view}, we conduct 5 more experiments that combine frames from different views into one sequence.
 Particularly, each sequence is composed of frames from a pair of views, which are defined by the view difference.
-Taking the view difference of $18^\circ$ as an example, the corresponding pairs are: $0^\circ$ \& $18^\circ$, $18^\circ$ \& $36^\circ$, $36^\circ$ \& $54^\circ$, $54^\circ$ \& $72^\circ$, $72^\circ$ \& $90^\circ$, $90^\circ$ \& $108^\circ$, $108^\circ$ \& $126^\circ$, $126^\circ$ \& $144^\circ$, $144^\circ$ \& $162^\circ$, $162^\circ$ \& $180^\circ$.
+Taking the view difference of $90^\circ$ as an example, the corresponding pairs are: $0^\circ$ \& $90^\circ$, $18^\circ$ \& $108^\circ$, $36^\circ$ \& $126^\circ$, $54^\circ$ \& $144^\circ$, $72^\circ$ \& $162^\circ$, $90^\circ$ \& $180^\circ$.
 And for eliminating the effects of sequence length as far as possible, we only sample half of each sequence from each view.
-Particularly, the sequences in the probe set are composed of frames from different views, and the sequences in the gallery set are composed of frames in the same view.
+Particularly, the sequences in the probe set are composed of frames from different views, and the sequences in the gallery set are unchanged.

 As given Table. \ref{tab:multi_view}, our method marginally outperforms the baseline with all view pairs, which further proves the effectiveness of our method under novel scenarios.
 Interestingly, we find that: (1) Using frames from different views achieves higher performances than using frames from one single view, which reveals that richer clues could be obtained in different views.
 (2) Using frames from larger view differences could consistently achieve higher performances, which reflects that more complementary information is provided in larger view-difference pairs.